What To Know About Condo Associations: Your Guide To Rules, Fees And Insurance

 A condo association is a governing board composed of all the residents who own units within the building, complex, neighborhood or other planned development.
 The association may have an elected board of directors representing it, and sometimes the condo association board hires a property management company to oversee the daily operation of the planned community.

-While daily operations may look different from complex to complex, a condo association’s general responsibilities include:
+While daily operations may look different from place to place, a condo association’s general responsibilities include:

 Condo Association Vs. HOA